oweitman/ioBroker.pi-hole2/README.md

 1. Install the adpater

 2. Fill in the fields of the adapter-admin.
-The url of the pi-hole device, the password, and obligatory the intervall to renew the values of the pi-hole (renew statistic in iobroker)
+The url of the pi-hole device, the password, and obligatory the intervall to renew the values of the pi-hole (renew statistic in iobroker).
+Input in all refresh fields only between 1 second and 86400 seconds (24h) possible.

 ## Functions